-A report by another reputable company, real estate consultants, Colliers, reported similar trends in Bulgarian property but focussed more on the fact that it was the number of buildings constructed.
+A report by another reputable company, real estate consultants, Colliers, reported similar trends in Bulgarian property.
+He focused more on the fact that it was the number of buildings constructed.
 The mountain resorts showed 50% increases and the Black Sea coast 39%.
-How easy it is to read this statement in relation to prices increasing rather than that of the rate of build and to neglect the part of Colliers report, which states that overall sales prices have “remained unchanged for the past half year as supply continues to outpace demand.”
+It is easy to read this statement in relation to prices increasing rather than that of the rate of build.
+It is even easier to neglect the part of Colliers report which states that overall sales prices have “remained unchanged for the past half year as supply continues to outpace demand.”

-The reality of the situation is that most reports measure Bulgaria’s property market success in terms of price increases or build rates and neglect the fact that in Bulgaria, the real estate market is unregulated and the seller puts the price tag on their property.
-The valuation process goes something like this, “Ivan across the road has advertised his house for sale at 20,000 euro, so my house must be worth 30,000 euro because it is bigger.”
+The reality of the situation is that most reports measure Bulgaria’s property market success in terms of price increases or build rates.
+They neglect the fact that in Bulgaria, the real estate market is unregulated.
+They also don’t consider that the seller puts the price tag on their property.
+The valuation process goes something like this, “Ivan across the road has advertised his house for sale at 20,000 euro.
+My house must be worth 30,000 euro because it is bigger.”

 Another form of valuation has resulted from towns and in particular villages adopting unofficial rates.
-All it takes is a professional developer to move into the area and the price they charge for their properties, usually a cost per square metre, becomes the official standard.
+All it takes is a professional developer to move into the area.
+Once they set the price they charge for their properties, usually a cost per square meter, it will usually become the official standard.

 The village of Rogachevo on the Northern Black Sea coast is a prime example.
-Bulgarian Land Development Plc, a newly incorporated company now listed on the AIM stock market, has started the construction of a six million euro apartment and villa complex just outside of the village.
+Let’s consider the Bulgarian Land Development Plc, a newly incorporated company now listed on the AIM stock market.
+They have started the construction of a six million euro apartment and villa complex just outside of the village.
 The price of the property in the development ranges from between 750 to 1,200 euro per sq.m.
-The conclusion amongst people wishing to resell properties in the village is, “my property is now worth at least 750 euros a square metre.”
+The conclusion?
+Among people wishing to resell properties in the village is, “my property is now worth at least 750 euros a square meter.”
 The fact that property up for resale may not have the same scenic outlook, modern facilities or luxurious design is irrelevant to the sellers.
-Bulgarian sellers have little experience of the property market because until a few years ago there was little demand.
+Bulgarian sellers have little experience of the property market because.
+Why?
+Until a few years ago, there was little demand.
 Consequently, they are unused to working to the laws of supply and demand.
-Many British sellers, who hail from a mature property market are lost without the skills of a valuer and stamp a price on their resale based on the following equation:
+Many British sellers, who hail from a mature property market, are lost without the skills of a valuer.
+Because of this, they stamp a price on their resale based on the following equation:

 original cost + renovation costs + local market rates +desired profit =resale price

 Yet, as everyone who emigrated here on the lure of cheap property and a fast buck now knows, the resale market is slow and underdeveloped.
 Apartment blocks are shooting up at a rapid pace giving new buyers lots of choice in both price and design.
-Renovated houses are two a penny and who wants to buy a renovated traditional build in the middle of nowhere, when they have so many well-designed new builds to choose?
+Renovated houses are two a penny and who wants to buy a renovated traditional build in the middle of nowhere?
+Especially when they have so many well-designed new builds to choose from?
 At the moment, it is safe to say, that in Bulgaria, supply far exceeds demand in terms of land and property.

 A source from Raiffeisen real estates said that most sales over the last 2 years are from re-sale clients.
 Most of theses people bought land or property, sat on it for at least three years and are now re-selling for profits between 20 and 50%.
-This is easy to achieve when looking at properties at the low end of the market; recently Raiffeisen sold a property, which the client bought for 10,000 euro and sold for 15,000, but the demand for rural renovation projects has declined.
+This is easy to achieve when looking at properties at the low end of the market.
+Recently Raiffeisen sold a property in which the client bought for 10,000 euro and sold for 15,000.
+However, the demand for rural renovation projects has declined.
 Land re-sales are lucrative if the location is good.
 Apparently, there is good demand for regulated land, close to the coast.
 Again, patience is the key.
-Raiffeisen have dealt with re-sellers who bought land in 2004 at 10 euro per sq.m and sold it in October 2007 for 25 euro per sq.m.
+Raiffeisen has dealt with re-sellers who bought land in 2004 at 10 euro per sq.m and sold it in October 2007 for 25 euro per sq.m.

 British buyers have a “rising property” mentality.
 They expect property to increase dramatically in value as it has done over the last seven years in the UK.
-In this sense, they are not in tune with the rest of Europe; most of mainland Europe look at their property as their home, whereas the British view their property as a way to make money.
-Their foray into the Bulgarian property market has left many disappointed, because lead on by media hype, they expected the market to earn them vast profits in a short space of time as had happened in the UK.
+In this sense, they are not in tune with the rest of Europe.
+Most of mainland Europe look at their property as their home, whereas the British view their property as a way to make money.
+Their foray into the Bulgarian property market has left many disappointed.
+Why?
+Mainly because they have been lead on by media hype.
+They expected the market to earn them vast profits in a short space of time as had happened in the UK.
 The lack of regulation in the Bulgarian real estate market has meant that the seller is in charge of valuing their own property and often they choose an inflated sales figure rather than checking actual market rates for re-sales.